 Postgraduate Programmes: Full & Part Time

-The University is moving to a new student application portal on 30th November 2020.
-Applications for entry to courses normally via PAC (closed 30th October 2020) that are moving to the new student application portal can be made from 30th November 2020 onwards.
+The University has launched a new student application portal.
+Applications for entry to most post graduate courses can now be made on this new student application portal.
 Please see specific course pages for more.

 The School of Applied Language and Intercultural Studies offers an exciting and flexible range of taught Masters programmes.
 The School's reputation for innovative postgraduate programmes is well deserved: the MA's in Refugee Integration and Sexuality Studies were the first of their kind in Ireland, and our School offers the only comprehensive postgraduate programme in Translation Studies and Translation Technology in Ireland.
 Several of our MA programmes are available in both full- and part-time modes.